 Self-care looks different to everyone.
-The more I talk with other women in my Health Coaching practice and my FASTer Way To Fat Loss programs I have come to the conclusion that most women just do not take the time for self-care.
+The more I talk with other women in my Health Coaching practice I have come to the conclusion that most women just do not take the time for self-care.
 They are too busy.

 Have you said that before, “I am too busy …”?
 I bet you have.
 Every day I catch myself saying the same thing.
 My husband wants to oversimplify it and he tells me to quit something that I am doing so that I am not “too busy”.
 But what am I suppose to quit?
 Taking care of my step-father with Lewy-Body Dementia?
 No chance, I am the only one who takes care of him.
 So what about my blog, my health coaching, my coaching for FASTer Way To Fat Loss, this is my purpose and I LOVE it!
 I am not going to quit exercising, this is a small part of my self-care and it is important for my health.